-To assess population structure in clinical isolates obtained from patients in Cameroon enrolled in the ACTA clinical trial, which evaluated the efficacy of two new treatment strategies for cryptococcal meningitis when compared to the international standard, whole genome sequence data for 86 baseline and longitudinal isolates from Cameroon were combined with data for 284 isolates from Malawi, also obtained from patients enrolled in the ACTA trial^{11,21}.
-Sequences were aligned to the Cryptococcus neoformans (H99) reference genome23, and variants were called and used to infer a maximum likelihood phylogeny (Fig. 1a).
-Isolates from Cameroon (N=86) were obtained from 57 patients, with 22 of these patients undergoing longitudinal isolate collection at days 7 and 14.
+To assess population structure in clinical isolates obtained from patients in Cameroon enrolled in the ACTA clinical trial, which evaluated the efficacy of two new treatment strategies for cryptococcal meningitis when compared to the international standard, whole genome sequence data for 86 baseline and longitudinal isolates from Cameroon were combined with data for 284 isolates from Malawi, also obtained from patients enrolled in the ACTA trial.
+Sequences were aligned to the C. neoformans (H99) reference genome,23 and variants were called and used to infer a maximum likelihood phylogeny (Fig. 1A).
+Isolates from Cameroon (N = 86) were obtained from 57 patients, with 22 of these patients undergoing longitudinal isolate collection at days 7 and 14.
 Overall, there were 81 C. neoformans isolates that belonged to the VNI lineage, 2 that belonged to the VNII lineage, and all C. neoformans isolates from Cameroon possessed the MAT alpha locus.
 Three isolates from Cameroon were excluded from this analysis as they were identified as either AD hybrids (JPC6840 and JPC6884) based on read alignment to all chromosomes of the H99 and JEC21 (GCF000091045.1) genomes or as non-Cryptococcus species (JPC6896).
-Isolates from Cameroon appear highly clonal, with an average terminal branch length across VNI isolates of 0.00070, compared with 0.00085 for VNI isolates (N=266) from Malawi, and a lower average nucleotide diversity across Cameroon VNI isolates of 0.00153, compared to 0.00176 for VNI isolates from Malawi.
-A single phylogenetic cluster of isolates (Table 1, Fig. 1b) are a major contributing factor to this clonality, as these isolates obtained from different patients appear highly related to one another, with fewer than 20 SNP differences between isolate pairs in this cluster.
-There does not appear to be a temporal spike to the clonality between these isolates, as these highly related samples were collected between 2014-2016, however, this might suggest the presence of a single clone within the environment at this time.
+Isolates from Cameroon appear highly clonal, with an average terminal branch length across VNI isolates of 0.00070, compared with 0.00085 for VNI isolates (N = 266) from Malawi, and a lower average nucleotide diversity across Cameroon VNI isolates of 0.00153, compared to 0.00176 for VNI isolates from Malawi.
+A single phylogenetic cluster of isolates (Table 1, Fig. 1B) is a major contributing factor to this clonality, as these isolates obtained from different patients appear highly related to one another, with fewer than 20 SNP differences between isolate pairs in this cluster.
+There does not appear to be a temporal spike in the clonality between these isolates, as these highly related samples were collected between 2014 and 2016; however, this